-As further explained in the section headed "Bank Supervision and Regulation in Spain", the Notes may be subject to the Spanish Bail-in Power (as defined therein) and, in the case of the Tier 2 Subordinated Notes, also to the Non-Viability Loss Absorption (also as defined therein, and together with the Spanish Bail-in Power, the "Loss Absorbing Power") and in general to the powers that may be exercised by the Relevant Resolution Authority (as defined therein) under Law 11/2015 and the Regulation (EU) 806/2014, of July 15, establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a Single Resolution Mechanism and a Single Resolution Fund and amending Regulation (EU) 1093/2010 (the "SRM Regulation").
+As further explained in the section headed "Bank Supervision and Regulation in Spain", the Notes may be subject to the Spanish Bail-in Power (as defined therein) and, in the case of the Tier 2 Subordinated Notes, also to the Non-Viability Loss Absorption (also as defined therein, and together with the Spanish Bail-in Power, the "Loss Absorbing Power") and in general to the powers that may be exercised by the Relevant Resolution Authority (as defined therein) under Law 11/2015 and the Regulation (EU) 806/2014, of July 15, establishing uniform rules and a uniform procedure for the resolution of credit institutions and certain investment firms in the framework of a Single Resolution Mechanism and a Single Resolution Fund (the "Single Resolution Fund") and amending Regulation (EU) 1093/2010 (the "SRM Regulation").
+Non-Viability Loss Absorption may be imposed prior to or in combination with any exercise of the Spanish Bail-in Power or any other resolution tool or power (where the conditions for resolution are met).

-To the extent that any resulting treatment of Noteholders pursuant to the exercise of the Spanish Bail-in Power is less favorable than would have been the case under such hierarchy in a normal insolvency proceeding, a Noteholder may have a right to compensation under the BRRD and the SRM Regulation based on an independent valuation of the institution, in accordance with Article 10 of RD 1012/2015 and the SRM Regulation.
+To the extent that any resulting treatment of Noteholders pursuant to the exercise of the Spanish Bail-in Power is less favorable than would have been the case under such hierarchy in a normal insolvency proceeding, a Noteholder may have a right to compensation under the BRRD and the SRM Regulation based on an independent valuation of the institution, in accordance with Article 10 of Royal Decree 1012/2015, of November 6, implementing Law 11/2015 (Real Decreto 1012/2015, de 6 de noviembre, por el que se desarrolla la Ley 11/2015, de 18 de junio, de recuperación y resolución de entidades de crédito y empresas de servicios de inversión, y por el que se modifica el Real Decreto 2606/1996, de 20 de diciembre, sobre fondos de garantía de depósitos de entidades de crédito) ("RD 1012/2015") and the SRM Regulation.
 However, such compensation, together with any other compensation provided by any applicable banking regulations (including, among other things, such compensation in accordance with Article 36.5 of Law 11/2015) is unlikely to compensate Noteholders for the losses actually incurred, and there is likely to be a considerable delay in the recovery of such compensation.
 Compensation payments (if any) are also likely to be made considerably later than when amounts may otherwise have been due under the Notes.